 Retargeting Has Reached New Heights In Marketing Circles.
 This is The Type of Ad that will follow you around The Internet.

-Let’s say you are on a site that sells shoes, whether you make a purchase or not, it’s very likely that you will see ads for the shoes you were looking at All Around The Internet as you browse elsewhere.
+For Example: Let’s say you are on a site that sells shoes, whether you make a purchase or not, it’s very likely that you will see ads for the shoes you were looking at All Around The Internet as you browse elsewhere.

 Facebook provides a powerful way for you to Retarget; using Custom Audiences.
 This Tool provides you with a simple way to Reach Highly Specific Audience Groups; through the use of a combination of Facebook Interest Data and Prospect Data that Facebook Advertisers own.